qupath/qupath-docs/docs/advanced/stardist.rst

   import qupath.ext.stardist.StarDist2D

-  // Specify the model directory (you will need to change this!) var pathModel = '/path/to/he_heavy_augment.pb'
+  // Specify the model file (you will need to change this!) var pathModel = '/path/to/he_heavy_augment.pb'

   var stardist = StarDist2D.builder(pathModel)